Skip to content

 Sharm El SheikhBest Egyptian Destinations

 St. Catherine Monastery is one of the oldest Christian monasteries in the world.
 Catherine of Alexandria was a Christian martyr sentenced to death on the breaking wheel.
 When this failed to kill her, she was beheaded.
 According to tradition, angels took her remains to Mount Sinai.
 Around the year 800, monks from the Sinai Monastery found her remains.
 The monastery has become a favourite site of pilgrimage.
-People from all over the world climb Mount Sinai to reach the Monastery despite the fact that it is quite a hard climb, especially in wintertime.
+People worldwide climb Mount Sinai to reach the Monastery, even though it is pretty challenging, especially in wintertime.
 However, the view from the top when you’re finally there makes it completely worth it.

 Don’t forget to walk along the streets of Naama Bay or Soho Square Center and sit at one of their many cafés for a lovely night out.